dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 $$ s = \frac{a + b+ c}{2} $$

-Write a program named `heron.py` that prompts for three float inputs.
+Write a program named `heron.py` that prompts for three float inputs, using three separate calls to the `input` function.
 Save the three inputs to variables named `a`, `b`, and `c`, then calculate and print the area determined by Heron's formula.
 Simple math formulas are one case where single-letter variable names are appropriate.

 The `math` package has a `sqrt` function.
 Import it at the top of your program (right after the initial docstring comment) using
 ```